raulmartinez1855/roro-portfolio/src/pages/post-9/index.md

 - SES
 - DynamoDB

-Here is a short video of the app running locally (not Headless like in production):
+Here is a short video of the app running locally (not Headless like in production), certain portions are blurred to protect personal information:
 [![Preview of Scraper Video](https://img.youtube.com/vi/3SaNlbaX5ls/0.jpg)](https://www.youtube.com/watch?v=3SaNlbaX5ls)